top of page

 A blood test may be performed that checks for signs of infection and high white blood cell count.

-A stool sample may be taken for abnormal bacteria or parasites in the stool.
+A stool sample may be taken for abnormal bacteria or parasites.

 Your colon may be cleaned out of all stool and blood with a colonoscopy prep.

-Your doctor may consider ordering a CT angiography or an embolization to stop the bleeding.
+Your doctor may order a CT angiography or an embolization to stop the bleeding.

 You may go on a clear diet, be placed on bed rest, and be under "observation."